-In this article I am introducing one such .Net editor or compiler which works on any web browser where you can not only run your .Net code, rather you can collaborate and share the code to any of your team, social platform or into your blogs.
-The .NET Fiddle is a very advanced online compiler or ready coding environment, that allows you to create, run and share the code online without having to install anything locally.
+In this article, I am introducing one such .Net editor or compiler which works on any web browser where you can not only run your .Net code; rather, you can collaborate and share the code to any of your team, social platform, or into your blogs.
+The .NET Fiddle is a very advanced online compiler or ready coding environment that allows you to create, run and share the code online without installing anything locally.

 The .NET Fiddle offers unique features that are not supported in any online compilers specific to .Net.

 - The .NET Fiddle is restricted to run only .Net family programming languages such as C#, VB.NET and F#

 - It allows to run Scripts, Console based applications, MVC and Nancy project types.
 It supports NET45 and Roslyn compilers.